gshipley/Klay/README.md

-# Klay
-Klay - Play games on KDE
+# Klay - Play games on KDE

-Klay is a standalone Qt/KDE-focused game launcher that unifies games from multiple sources with rich cover art and metadata.
+sKlay is a standalone Qt/KDE-focused game launcher that unifies games from multiple sources with rich cover art and metadata.

 **Inspired by and based on the great [Cartridges](https://github.com/kra-mo/cartridges) app for GNOME.**